JFLarvoire/SysToolsLib/README.md

 - SysLib.lib - A set of system management functions, with versions for DOS, Windows, and Linux.
 - Bios.lib - A library for writing C or C++ programs using only the legacy BIOS: Option ROMs, OS boot loaders, MS-DOS drivers, or TSRs.
 - LoDos.lib - A library for the specific needs of MS-DOS drivers and TSRs.
-- PMode.lib - A libray of switching BIOS, DOS or Windows 95 programs to the 80x86 protected mode.
+- PMode.lib - A libray for switching BIOS, DOS or Windows 95 programs to the 80x86 protected mode.

 For more details on these C libraries, see [C/README.md](C/README.md), and the README.md files in the C/ subdirectories.